IPUMS: Description

 The Journal of American History described the effort as "One of the great archival projects of the past two decades."
 Liens Socio, the French portal for the social sciences, gave IPUMS the only “best site” designation that has gone to any non-French website, writing “IPUMS est un projet absolument extraordinaire...époustouflante [mind-blowing]!”

 The official motto of IPUMS is "use it for good, never for evil."
-All IPUMS data and documentation are available online free of charge.
+All public IPUMS data and documentation are available online free of charge.